-The Fund invests primarily in equity securities, including common and preferred stock, and depositary receipts.
-A depositary receipt is generally issued by a bank or other financial institution and represents an ownership interest in the common stock or other equity securities of a foreign company.
+The Fund invests primarily in equity securities and depositary receipts of foreign issuers.
+The principal types of equity securities in which the Fund invests are common and preferred stock.
+The Fund's common stock investments also include China A-shares (shares of companies based in mainland China that trade on the Shanghai Stock Exchange and the Shenzhen Stock Exchange).
+A depositary receipt is generally issued by a bank or financial institution and represents an ownership interest in the common stock or other equity securities of a foreign company.